...

 A chamfer is the beveled or sloped interior or external corner on a part.
 It gives the uneven edges of your part a more uniform appearance, preventing the edges from deteriorating.

-The standard angle for a chamfer typically ranges from 45 – 60º from the horizontal.
+The standard angle for a fillet vs chamfer typically ranges from 45 – 60º from the horizontal.
 However, a chamfer at a 45º angle to the horizontal is suitable for removing burrs from drilling operations.
-Chamfered edges allow features like bolt or screw heads to stay below the surface when you use undercut in machining.
+Chamfered edges allow features like bolt or screw heads to stay below the surface when you use undercut in chatter in machining.

 Purpose of a Chamfer